DOES YOUR LAST PENETRATION TEST HAVE YOU SEEING RED?

-On a routine basis, you or your company hires a security firm to perform penetration testing on the latest server/application/network or other important doo-dad to ensure it’s not exposed to unnecessary risks from security vulnerabilities, and meets all pertinent industry regulations or guidelines.
+On a routine basis, you or your company hires a security firm to perform penetration testing on the latest server/application/network or other important doo-dads to ensure it’s not exposed to unnecessary risks from security vulnerabilities and meets all pertinent industry regulations or guidelines.
 The testing completes but fails to find any new or significant issues.
 You or your company address the remaining lower severity issues, often through risk transference or risk acceptance, and move on to the next project.
 When the next compliance due date circles around, the cycle repeats with similar results.

 If so, it’s time for a change.
 And a meaningful change at that.

 Forget chasing an unending cavalcade of vulnerabilities, or listening to those snarky, profess-to-know-it-all pundits who hypothesize, usually from the sidelines or the comforts of an extra-plush chair, that penetration testing is dead and adds little to no value.
 You know the ones – the ‘let’s just let the attackers inside because they are going to get in anyhow’ crowd.
-They are all very dramatic, often involve very time-consuming efforts, not to mention tend to be ineffectual, misdirected and unhelpful reactions.
+They are all very dramatic and often involve very time-consuming efforts, not to mention tend to be ineffectual, misdirected, and unhelpful reactions.
 They will also always be there.
 Unlike your enervated outlook.